We all have that one friend who has an unusually strong interest in foreign languages, or who comes from a multicultural family.

-Polyglots view the world a little differently and tend to have habits that come from studying language, travelling, or being in an international environment.
+Polyglots view the world a little differently and tend to have habits that come from studying languages, travelling, or being in an international environment.

 You’ll recognise which one is your multilingual friend in these situations: